 Timeline The timeline for the technology transfer process can vary.
 First, it takes time to evaluate all aspects of an invention, its application, prior art review, the potential for a successful patent, and marketing.
 Then, the issuance of a patent generally takes from 18 to 36 months.
 However, licensing and marketing efforts can occur concurrently.

 The Commercialization Process

 We can begin searching for an industry home for the invention once we file a patent application.
-A team of technical writers prepares a Tech Sheet, or marketing summary, that includes the invention’s advantages, background, potential applications, and the names of the lead inventors.
+The outreach team prepares a Tech Sheet, or marketing summary, that includes the invention’s advantages, background, potential applications, and the names of the lead inventors.
 Concurrently, a team of market researchers works with the licensing associate to identify potential industry partners in the field of use for the invention to license the technology from UCF.
 The Tech Sheet is then marketed to the identified potential industry partners.

 A license agreement authorizes the licensee (industry partner / startup company) to use or practice the intellectual property owned by the licensor (UCF).
-In keeping with President Hitt’s 5th strategic goal for UCF, the OTT’s primary objective when negotiating license agreements is to, “Be America’s Leading Partnership University™.”
 Our goal is to maximize the potential for university research to reach the market.
 Sometimes an executed license agreement may need to be amended based on product development needs, milestones, etc.

 This is where your invention enters the marketplace.
 The licensing associate monitors the milestones set in the license agreement for product development and sales.

 Once the technology is licensed, revenue is generated through license fees and royalties.
 Fees and royalties are calculated using a standard royalty rate of the net wholesale generated by the technology.